 Please fill out the AF 833 form.

 Please allow us time to work out a good time for our staff and your unit.
 It may take a few months to coordinate, depending on your and our mission priorities.

 Information about joining the Air Force Reserves can be found online: https://www.afreserve.com/.
 To talk with a recruiter call 253-982-3501 or 800-257-1212.

-The McChord Field Visitor Control Center (VCC) is located near Exit 125 off of I-5 near McChord Field Gate and is open 6 a.m. to 7:30 p.m. daily.
-In addition to providing passes for non-DoD affiliated JBLM visitors, the VCC also offers Automated Installation Entry Registration, weapons registration, and vehicle registration.
-When the VCC is closed, visitors can approach the McChord Field Gate for processing.
+The McChord Field Visitor Control Center is located on exit 125 off of I-5 near McChord Field Gate and is open from 6 a.m. to 7:30 p.m. daily.
+In addition to providing passes for non-affiliated visitors to JBLM, the VCC also conducts Automated Installation Entry Registration, weapons registration and vehicle registration.
+During the hours that the VCC is closed, visitors should proceed to McChord Field Gate for processing.

 Fill out a Support Request Form, DD Form 2536, and submit it to firstname.lastname@example.org.
 If you are not contacted about your request within 3 business days, call 253-982-3330.

 The military belongs to the American people.
 Common ownership dictates Department of Defense resources be committed to supporting events and activities of mutual interest and benefit.
 However, limitations of time and money make it impossible to grant all requests.
 DoD and its subordinate agencies cannot do for one what it cannot do for all.